wkolowski/Type-Theory-Wishlist/README.md

 - Rethink whether the prototype should really go at the end of the record definition.
 - Deduplicate explanations of `open` syntax in the first three sections and then in Problem 1 section.
 - How exactly do dependent records work?
 We need more examples.
-- Discuss the sort of record types and how to declare record types.
+- Discuss the sort (i.e. universe) of record types and how to declare record types.
 - Discuss implicit record fields.
 - How to avoid the ugly `A setting x to x` thing?
 Maybe `A @x` for passing implicit arguments?
 - Rethink whether `$` is a good syntax for record type prototyping.
 Make sure it does not collide with `$=>` and with `$` used for complex function application.
 - Decide whether prototype copatterns should be at the beginning or at the end.
 - Rethink `RType` and how to make records first-class.
 - Add a term-level `removing` operation.
+- Make sure that copatterns and the built-in stuff make optics absolutely unneeded.
+Having to know profunctors just to peek at record fields is bad.

 ## Basic Inductive Types <a id="basic-inductive-types"></a> [↩](#toc)